-Japan has an abundant number of theme parks, ranging from the famous Disney Resorts to Universal Studios Japan in Osaka.
+Japan has a lot of theme parks, ranging from the famous Disney Resorts to Universal Studios Japan in Osaka.
 Let's take a look at the best of the best, as well as the characteristics of Japanese theme parks.

 World-class Technology and Service

-The service of the Japanese people is so meticulous and thoughtful that it is praised by people all over the world.
-Theme parks are no exception to the rule here.
-Parks are incredibly clean and the staff is always friendly and helpful, upholding the custom of excellent service to allow the park's guests the best possible experience.
+Japanese service is so meticulous and thoughtful that it is praised throughout the world, and theme parks are no exception.
+The theme parks are incredibly clean, and the staff is always friendly and helpful, upholding the custom of excellent service to allow the park's guests the best possible experience.